GARYXTY/GARYXTY.github.io/_pages/about.md

 Latest News
 ======
+* My paper "Learning EEG motor characteristics via temporal-spatial representations” has been accepted by the IEEE Transactions on Emerging Topics in Computational Intelligence.
+(202406)
 * My paper "Learning Motor Cues in Brain-Muscle Modulation" has been accepted by the IEEE Transactions on Cybernetics.
 (202405)
 * I have won the IEEE CIS Travel Grant for participation in the IEEE World Congress on Computational Intelligence (WCCI) 2024.
 (202405)
 * I followed my team to win the 2024 Zhongguancun Sub-district Five-a-Side Football Tournament championship.
 (202404）